sobelow/sobelow/README.md

 end
 ```

-If you wish to use configuration files in an umbrella app, create a `.sobelow-conf` in each child application and use the `--config` flag.
+If you wish to use configuration files in an umbrella app, create a `.sobelow-conf` in each child application.

 ## Updates
 When scanning a project, Sobelow will occasionally check for